UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Problem Formulation

 \textbf{Current Framework of Cleavage Site Prediction}.
 Recent studies have employed machine learning models to predict cleavage sites~\cite{WANG2024309, ScreenCap3, SitePrediction, DeepCleave, procleave}.
-However, these methods generally train an independent model for each enzyme, which only predict the cleavage sites of substrate proteins under the catalysis of one specific enzyme.
+However, these methods generally train an independent model for each enzyme, which only predicts the cleavage sites of substrate proteins under the catalysis of one specific enzyme.
 Specifically, let $\mathcal{P}^s$ denote the substrate protein, this enzyme-specific cleavage site predictor aims to learn the $f: \mathcal{P}^s \rightarrow \mathbf{c}^{e,s}$, where $\mathbf{c}^{e,s} \in \{0,1\}^{|\mathcal{P}^s|}$ denotes the labels of cleavage site with the enzyme $\mathcal{P}^e$.
 However, the training of enzyme-specific model excludes the valuable interaction knowledge from other enzyme–protein systems.
-In addition, the enzyme-specific model cannot generalize to unseen enzymes, which significantly limits its application in de novo enzyme design.
+In addition, the enzyme-specific model cannot generalize to unseen enzymes, which limits its application on unseen enzymes and other enzymes with limited annotations.
 Therefore, it is crucial to develop a unified cleavage site predictor capable of identifying cleavage sites in substrate proteins across various enzymes.

-\textbf{Data for Cleavage Site Prediction.} Tab.~\ref{tab:data} presents statistics from the MEROPS cleavage site database.
-Due to the high cost of experimental assays, MEROPS~\cite{Merops} primarily includes 866 commonly used proteolytic enzymes, which collectively target 10,146 protein substrates.
-This limited enzyme coverage poses a significant challenge for developing a unified cleavage site predictor that generalizes across diverse enzyme–substrate systems.
+\textbf{Limited Enzyme Coverage in Cleavage Site Database}.
+Tab.~\ref{tab:data} presents statistics from the MEROPS, which is the most comprehensive cleavage site database.
+Due to the high cost of experimental assays, MEROPS~\cite{Merops} only includes 866 commonly used proteolytic enzymes.
+This results in a striking enzyme–substrate ratio of 1:11.7.
+The limited enzyme coverage poses a significant challenge for developing a unified cleavage site predictor that generalizes across diverse enzyme–substrate systems.
+Despite the limited enzyme coverage in cleavage site databases, the lower cost of annotating enzyme active sites has enabled UniProt~\cite{Uniprot} to provide 10{,}749 high-quality proteolytic enzymes with labeled active sites across multiple organisms.
+The rich information of active sites can be helpful in enzyme modeling to facilitate the cleavage site prediction in protein hydrolysis.